Joker-SMF/SMF-MemberGroupIcons/readme.txt

 After adding image or icon in group_images folder go to,

-Administration Center » Membergroups » Edit Membergroups Click on modify button next to member group name
+Administration Center Â» Membergroups Â» Edit Membergroups Click on modify button next to member group name
 - add the icon name in "Icon/Image filename" field.
 - Check mark 'Show username in bold' if you want to show the username of the specific group in bold

-To enable or disable different permissions regarding mod go to, Administration Center » Modification Settings » Member Group Icons
+To enable or disable different permissions regarding mod go to, Administration Center Â» Modification Settings Â» Member Group Icons

 [b]Note: [/b]